LaurinZubler/sa-documentation/chapters/scenarios.typ

     - *Wind Direction* This feature influences the navigable courses and the optimal sail trim.

     - *No Sail Zones* These are areas where sailing is not feasible due to prevailing wind conditions.
-They cover an area with an angle of around 40° to 45° on either side of the wind direction
+They cover an area with an angle of around 40° to 45° on either side of the wind direction.

     The visual aids are displayed in the sky, centered around the mast.
 By projecting the information above the usual line of sight, it avoids obstructing the critical view of the water ahead.
 This design ensures that sailors have a clear view of other boats, obstacles, and the patterns of wind and current on the water surface.

     _@scenario _ presents a design sketch, illustrating how the _Sailing Course Assistant_ scenario could be implemented in a real sailing context.
-It shows the wind direction with a blue line and the "No Sail Zones" as oranges areas.
+It shows the wind direction with a blue line and the "No Sail Zones" as orange areas.
 It is providing a visual representation of how these elements would appear to a sailor using the application.

     #figure(
       image("/images/scenarios/no_sail_zone.png", width: 90%),